 Project Completion

 Microsoft will provide services defined in this SOW to the extent of the funding for hours of services and period of performance specified in the Work Order.
-If Honeywell requires additional services, a modification to the contract will be executed by the parties adding funding through the Change Management Process.
+If Customer requires additional services, a modification to the contract will be executed by the parties adding funding through the Change Management Process.

 The project will be considered complete when any of the following conditions are met: